EngineersBox/PSX-Minecraft/README.md

 ## Development

-### Branches

-There are two core branches:

-* `main`: stable changes that you can build, run and do stuff with.
-* `dev`: active development, unstable and potentially doesn't compile.
+The `main` branch contains active development, which is unstable and potentially doesn't compile.

-Ideally, you'll want to use the `main` branch, or any tagged releases if they exist.
+Generally, you'll want to use the tagged commits or releases if any exist.

 ### Debug Flags